Lease Audit Services

-Hughes Marino Lease Audit Services has saved California businesses millions of dollars since its inception.
+Hughes Marino Lease Audit Services has saved businesses millions of dollars since its inception.
 Property managers and accountants are human and make mistakes.
 Without a qualified, thorough, and unbiased review of the lease and operating expenses, these mistakes are going unaddressed and costing businesses billions of

 dollars each year.
 Our process is simple and non-confrontational; in most cases the landlord is unaware the review is taking place.
 As highlighted below in these case studies, the savings can be significant and landlords are typically quick to acknowledge and correct the oversights.

 Early Catch of Discrepancy Saves Biotech Client $340,000Capital Expenses Not Permitted in Negotiated Lease

 Hughes Marino performed an audit for one of our biotechnology clients during the initial year of a 10 year lease.
 In reviewing the operating expenses, it became apparent that capital expenditures were being included that were not consistent with the recently negotiated lease.
 When brought to the landlord’s attention, they acknowledged the lease terms were not standard and provided our client with a $61,000 credit.
 In addition to this credit, our client will save $280,000 over the remaining lease term.

 Non-Profit Refunded $25,000Cap on Operating Expense Incorrectly Applied

 Hughes Marino was brought in by a not-for-profit client that wanted to ensure property taxes were correctly being charged.
 While we confirmed the charges for property taxes were correct, we did identify an error with how the landlord was interpreting a cap the tenant had on overall expenses.
 When brought to the landlord’s attention, they immediately acknowledged the mistake and provided our client with a $25,000 credit.

 Software Client’s Concerns Result in $900,000 of Recovery and Future SavingsUtilities Overcharged